codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 * Each project can have multiple **pipelines**.
 Pipelines that belong to a single project are easily managed all together.
 It is also very easy to create a new pipeline in a project by copying an existing pipeline.

 * Each pipeline has a definition that defines the [pipeline steps]({{site.baseurl}}/docs/codefresh-yaml/steps/) that are executed each time this pipeline is triggered.
-The definition of a pipeline is described in special [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file.
+The definition of a pipeline is described in a special [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file.
 The `codefresh.yml` file can be fetched from the same repository of the source code, from a completely different repository or even defined in-place in the Codefresh pipeline editor.

 * Each pipeline can have zero, one or more [triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/).
 Codefresh supports several kind of triggers such as Git, Cron or Docker push triggers.
 Triggers that happen with Git webhooks can come from the same git repository that contains the git code **OR** any other completely different repository.